Alberto-Hache/the-crown/README.md

 $ make run
 ```

-This should start a machine-vs-machine game in good-old-fashioned text mode on your terminal with search depth 3 (which, if you know some game theory, is a bit shallow, but plays at a reasonable level at a very fast speed)...
+This should start a machine-vs-machine game in good-old-fashioned text mode on your terminal with search depth 3 (which, if you know some game theory, is a bit shallow, but plays at a reasonable level at a very fast speed!)...

 <img src="thecrown/docs/TheCrown_textmode.png" width="500">